mr4tt/zotbot/README.md

 - [The Landlord, the Tenant and a House Fire in Milwaukee](https://www.propublica.org/article/milwaukee-fire-brunner-belen-landlord-tenant) - A young mother rents a house near Milwaukee.
 The previous tenant tells her, “Baby, they shouldn’t have let you move in.”

 # wikipedia
+- [<i>Eremina desertorum</i>](https://en.wikipedia.org/w/index.php?title=Eremina_desertorum&oldid=1237241703) - Eremina desertorum (formerly Helix desertorum) is a species of land snails in the genus Eremina.
+It is native to desert regions in Egypt and Israel.
+A specimen from Egypt thought to be dead was glued to an index card at the British Museum in March 1846.
+However, in March 1850, it was found to be alive.
+The Canadian writer Grant Allen observed:  The ...

 - [Alan MacMasters hoax](https://en.wikipedia.org/w/index.php?title=Alan_MacMasters_hoax&oldid=1236066379) - On 10 February 2012, photography and ICT student Alan MacMasters attended a university lecture where the class was cautioned against using Wikipedia as a source.
 The lecturer mentioned that his friend had falsely claimed to be the inventor of the toaster on the Wikipedia page.
 Following the lecture, Alan and his friends edited the Wikipedia toaster ...

 - [Graffiti (Palm OS)](https://en.wikipedia.org/w/index.php?title=Graffiti_(Palm_OS)&oldid=1211852576) - Graffiti is an essentially single-stroke shorthand handwriting recognition system used in PDAs based on the Palm OS.
 Graffiti was originally written by Palm, Inc. as the recognition system for GEOS-based devices such as HP's OmniGo 100 and 120 or the Magic Cap-line and was available as an alternate recognition system for the Apple Newton MessagePad,...